Nicolae Constantin

-Nicolae "Nae" Constantin (born 9 December 1973) is a Romanian football manager and former player.
+Nicolae "Nae" Constantin (born 9 December 1973) is a Romanian football manager and former player, who serves as an assistant for Super League Greece club PAOK.

 Mainly deployed as a centre-back, he spent most of his playing career at Petrolul Ploiești, Astra Ploiești, Rapid București and FC Brașov, among other brief stints.
-Although uncapped by the Romania national team, he was regarded as one of the best defenders of his generation.

 Playing career

 Constantin started his playing career with Victoria Florești, a local club in from his native Prahova County.
 After one season, he moved to Petrolul Ploiești.
 In spite of being a central defender, he would often go up front and score goals for his teams, as he proved so while on loan at Danubiana Ploiești, where he totalled six goals from 21 games.
 Upon his return to Petrolul, he managed seven goals in 69 matches, before moving to rival Rapid București in 1999.

 Constantin was loaned out during his first years in Bucharest to former clubs Danubiana—renamed Astra—and Petrolul, but became a notable figure in his later years at Rapid.
 Following Răzvan Lucescu's resignation at Rapid, he joined Cypriot side Digenis Akritas Morphou.
 Constantin only made seven appearances for Digenis, as he quickly returned to his home country to rejoin Lucescu and other Rapid players at FC Brașov.

 Reunited with his former coach and teammates, Constantin spent three seasons with "the Yellow-Blacks", before joining third division club Chimia Brazi in 2010.
 At the end of the season, Chimia missed out a promotion to the Liga II by only two points.